JiaoXianjun/BTLE/README.md

+11 Aug.
+2014: Fix packet loss bug.
+And, add <a href="https://github.com/Nuand/bladeRF">bladeRF</a> support:

+    cmake ../ -DUSE_BLADERF=1  (without -DUSE_BLADERF=1 means HACKRF will be used by default)

+(Don't forget removing all files in build directory before above command!)

 A BTLE (Bluetooth Low energy)/BT4.0 radio packet sender ( build based on <a href="https://github.com/mossmann/hackrf">hackrf_transfer</a> and <a href="https://github.com/Nuand/bladeRF">bladeRF</a> )

 See project here: https://github.com/JiaoXianjun/   repo BTLE